autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 - If the tool user would like to set the needed arguments in the class constructor, then s/he needs to open the python script, go to the first class constructor which is `def __init__(self):` and assign values for paths and search date.
 	-  `repos_file_path`

-    	This is path of the .repos file that includes the commits of the repos that you would like to start the evaluation process from.
+    	This is the path of the .repos file that includes the commits of the repos that you would like to start the evaluation process from.
 	- `autoware_path`

     	This is the path of autoware in your local machine